 Under NDCC Section 28-32-20, the North Dakota Administrative Code is distributed free to each county auditor, Supreme Court justice, district court judge, and to certain state agencies.
-There are 78 of these free subscriptions.
+There are 56 of these free subscriptions.
 The Legislative Council is required by Section 28-32-20 to establish prices for paid subscriptions to the Administrative Code.
-These prices were increased in July 2005 to \$460 for a new code set and \$260 per year for supplements, which was the first price increase since 1999.
-Since 1994 the number of paid subscribers to the North Dakota Administrative Code has declined from 104 to 23.
-The Legislative Council has tried to avoid increasing prices which might further reduce the number of paid subscribers.
+These prices were \$460 for a new "starter" code set and \$260 per year for supplements.
+From 1994 to 2011 the number of paid subscribers to the Administrative Code declined from 104 to 14.
+Beginning with the July 2010 publication, the Administrative Code has been published in a CD-ROM format, eliminating the ring binders and replacement pages previously used.
+This allowed subscriber costs to be reduced to \$60 per year, with no need to buy a full "starter" set of the code.